magenta-cuda/search-widget-for-types/readme.txt

 6. A Sample Table of Post

 == Changelog ==
+= 0.5.1 =
+* The gallery of featured thumbnail images supports mouse-over popups implemented by a Backbone.js view using a optionally user supplied Underscore.js template.
 = 0.5 =
 * the search results can optionally be displayed as a gallery of featured images of the selected posts.
 The featured images have a clickable link back to their posts.
 = 0.4.9 =